mlx-vis: GPU-Native Dimensionality Reduction on Apple Silicon: Design and Implementation

-Approximate $k$-nearest neighbor search is the first stage of every method. \texttt{mlx-vis} implements NNDescent~\citep{dong2011nndescent} entirely in MLX.
+Approximate $k$-nearest neighbor search is the first stage of every method.
+We implement NNDescent~\cite{dong2011nndescent} entirely in MLX, with the entire neighbor graph kept on GPU so that no CPU--GPU transfer occurs before embedding optimization.
 The algorithm initializes each point with $k$ random neighbors and iteratively refines the graph by exploring neighbors-of-neighbors.
-Distances are computed via GPU matrix multiplication: $\|a - b\|^2 = \|a\|^2 + \|b\|^2 - 2a^{\top}b$.
-Top-$k$ selection uses \texttt{mx.argpartition} to avoid full sorting, with early termination when the update rate falls below $\delta = 0.015$.
+Distances are computed via GPU matrix multiplication, $\|a - b\|^2 = \|a\|^2 + \|b\|^2 - 2a^{\top}b$, and top-$k$ selection uses \texttt{mx.argpartition} to avoid full sorting, with early termination when the update rate falls below $\delta = 0.015$.
+Reference implementations realize the same algorithm with numba-compiled Python or C extensions over CPU memory; that layer disappears here.